JANA MCMAHON’S RADISHES WITH COMPOUND BUTTER AND SALT

 1 Bunch ofRadishes(Washed Well And Tops Removed; Keep Just A Bit Of Stem For Dipping)

 Place all the ingredients into a food processor and pulse until everything is well incorporated.
 Put the butter into a small dish for dipping.

 Arrange radishes on a large platter or cutting board; serve alongside herbed compound butter and assorted salts for dipping.
 Each smoked salt has a different flavor unique to the wood it’s smoked over.
-Same with citrus salts; I am partial to lemon salt with this recipe.
+Same with citrus salts.
+Enjoy!

 Shuck corn and cut kernels off the cob.
 Place the kernels in a large saucepan and cover with the water.
 Cook for 12 minutes on a low simmer.
 Use a slotted spoon to lift the kernels from the water.
 Save the cooking liquid and reserve ½ C. of the corn kernels in a separate bowl.

-Put cooked corn into a food processor, blender or use immersion blender.
+Put cooked corn into a food processor, blender, or immersion blender.
 Pulse for a few seconds, aiming for a medium smooth texture.
 Add back some of the cooking liquid a tablespoon at a time so the mixture stays silky and not too dry.

 Place the corn purée in a cast iron pan with the cooking liquid and cook, while stirring, on low heat for 10 minutes.
 This holds beautifully on the back of the grill while you are grilling the rest of the meal.